rviole/LinPy/README.md

 2. VectorTools.py - provide methods created specifically for vector operations, like is_basis() or calculate_linear_combination()
 3. MatrixTools.py - provide methods created specifically for matrix operations, like is_linear_transformation(), or compose_transformation()

+The Base Tools contain classes contain methods that use ready optimized solutions, whereas MAtrixTools and VectorTOols.py scripts use the same functions but from scratch.
+THis proves the deep understanding of both theorical and practical sides of the concept

 This is the list of functions the repo will probably have: